Chegde8/AI-Fundamentals/TimeSeriesAnalysis/Q&A/README.md

 Winsorization: cap data at certain percentiles (1st and 99th).
 Common in retail forecasting.
 Replace with imputed normal values: replace unexpected spike with rolling mean, replace stockout zeros with expected demand.
 Use robust models: median-based losses, quantile models, gradient boosting (robust to outliers), Prophet (has builtin outlier robustness).

+7. How do you validate models for time series?
+Why can't you shuffle?
+Ans: You can't shuffle time series data because future values must never leak into the past.
+To make validation and test sets from the dataset, time-aware train, validation and test splits can be created where each set contains different time periods of data.
+For example, train set has data from 2022-2024.
+Validation and test sets have data from 2025 Q1-Q2 and 2025 Q3-Q4 respectively.
+Rolling/sliding window cross validation: also called walk forward validation, time-series cross-validation and rolling horizon evaluation.
+This looks like expanding windows, for example train on 2018-2020 test on 2021, then train on 2018-2021 test on 2022, then train on 2018-2022 test on 2023.
+Or fixed size windows that slide can also be used, eg: train on 2018-2020 test on 2021, then train on 2019-2021 test on 2022.
+Each fold simulates forecasting from a different point in time.
+Models are evaluated on multiple future periods.
+It reduces variance in evaluation.
+This is considered gold standard for robust forecasting validation.
+Choose the right error metrics: MAE (robust and interpretable), RMSE (penalizes large errors), MAPE (works when no zeros), WAPE/sMAPE (retail favorite), MASE (compares against naive forecast).
+For businesses, metrics like forecast bias, service level, inventory cost impact can be used.
+Validate for different forecast horizons: don't just check next step, but check multiple steps, eg: 1 day ahead, 7 days ahead, 30 days ahead.
+Check stability across segments: if forecasting many products/regions, evaluate each SKU, category, store.
+This helps identify seasonality heavy series, intermittent demand, unstable segments.
+Back test on past known periods and compare with actual data.
+Evaluate against baseline models.